Teacher Feature: Emily Merritt

 What is a unique experience, talent or interest that you bring to your classroom to help shape the learning experience of your students?

 In high school, I participated in several plays and musicals.
 Through those experiences, I was able to learn how to engage, read, and captivate an audience.
 I am able to use music and drama in order to maintain engagement in lessons.
-In college, I minored in TESOL (Teaching English to Speakers of Other Languages) which has equipped me to have specific insights involving achievement gaps for students who speak different languages at home.
+In college, I minored in TESOL (Teaching English to Speakers of Other Languages) which has equipped me to better serve all my students.
 These methods and strategies taught to me in college have also been proven to be effective with all proficiency leveled learners.

 How would you describe CHS students?